Everything you need to know about Two-Factor Authentication and why using it for UC&C services

 Read more about Security at Wildix

-Wildix has implemented 2FA support using an external application installed on a user’s device, which generates one-time codes, valid for a short period of time, decreasing in this way a risk where a potential malefactor could intercept an SMS or a phone call.
+Wildix has implemented 2FA support using an external application installed on a user’s device, which generates one-time codes, valid for a short period of time.
+Starting from WMS version 4.0 it is also possible to receive a code via email/ SMS.
 However what happens if a user loses his or her smartphone?
 Yes, you are right, it means that this user temporarily loses access to his or her account.
 When it comes to a UC&C system, it’s sufficient to contact the system administrator who would reset the user password and 2FA settings.
 If you are using the Wildix system, it will take you just a few seconds.
 In any case, losing access to your account for a couple of minutes is less critical than granting an access to an intruder, don’t you agree?

 To summarize, enabling Two-Factor Authentication can be as annoying as making up and memorizing strong passwords or regularly changing your user password.
 However in the same as we lock our cars and our homes, it is important to keep our digital life safe.
 Adding an extra layer of security thanks to 2FA helps keeping intruders out.